Fire and rescue services

 Driving can be dangerous.

-The major roads linking Nouakchott with Nouadhibou to the north and Bamako (Mali) to the west are in good condition.
+The major roads linking Nouakchott with Nouadhibou to Mali to the west, and Senegal to the south are in good condition.

 Accident risks include: